erihed/CRUD/README.md

 # CRUD
 To become digital logbook
 Shiny App with input Date, ID, Instrument, Event, Action to be used as instrument error log.
 It is all connected to a SQL database.
+The actual app lies inte the folder
+Digitallogbook